 |Meta Chestnutt, c.
 1888|

-The next day, September 6, 1889, W. J. Erwin, a former U. S. marshal who had served in Texas, accompanied by his daughter, Grace, picked up a load of lumber in Oklahoma City.
+The next day, September 6, 1889, W. J. Erwin, a former U. S. marshal, accompanied by his daughter Grace, picked up a load of lumber in Oklahoma City.
 Then, they picked up their new school teacher recently arrived by train from North Carolina.
-Young Grace and “Miss Meta,” as they came to call her, climbed onto the lumber stacked on the wagon and rode the many hours to Silver City, Chickasaw Nation, a trip that included a crossing of the Canadian River swollen to its banks by recent rains.
+Grace, who had turned ten that May, and “Miss Meta,” as people came to call her, climbed onto the lumber stacked on the wagon and rode the many hours to Silver City, Chickasaw Nation, Indian Territory, a trip that included a crossing of the Canadian River swollen to its banks by recent rains.

 It was no doubt during that trip that Meta discovered what the lumber was for.
 Mr. Erwin would build on the side of his house another lean-to.
 This one would be Meta’s living quarters not for one night, but for the next seven years.
 Little did she realize that during those years, when dry spells came, for weeks on end she would eat nothing except corn meal moistened with a bit of milk.

-Two days after she arrived in Silver City, on her twenty-sixth birthday Meta Chestnutt began teaching.
+Meta Chestnutt began teaching on her twenty-sixth birthday, two days after she arrived in Silver City.
 The tiny community had prepared for her as best they could.
 Fifty years later, Meta described that first schoolhouse they had waiting for her.
 It was built, she said,

 by a few cowmen and some of the “nesters” down near Silver City cemetery.
 It was a frame building 24 by 36 feet, with a log rolled up to the door for a step.
 Rough cottonwood lumber was nailed up for seats and desks.
 Three twelve-inch boards four feet long were nailed together for a blackboard and painted black.
 Pieces of chalk were chipped from a large lump and served as crayons with which to “cipher.”